 The Sustained Engineering Team (SET) is responsible for improving and maintaining quality.

 SET is a rotating team that is comprised of engineers from the different feature teams.
-The rotation is from the 16th of one month to the 16th of the next month, lining up with Mattermost releases.
+The rotation is on a two week cycle.
+Who is currently on SET can be seen in the header of the ~Sustained Engineering channel.

-Each feature team will commit a single engineer to SET for each rotation.
+Feature teams will commit a total of 4 engineers plus a lead to SET for each rotation.
 While on SET, that engineer should attend their feature team’s sprint planning but should not be assigned any work from their feature team.
-For the month that engineer should primarily be working on issues for SET.
+For the two weeks that engineer should primarily be working on issues for SET.
 If SET has no tickets to work on, then the engineer may pick up some work for their feature team.

 SET works in a continuous style using this Kanban JIRA board.
 Tickets in the TO DO column should be organized from highest priority to lowest priority, based on the Priority of Work section.
 The SET lead should make sure that the tickets are priority ordered but team members can move tickets around to meet the correct priorities as necessary.